jfranmatheu/B3D-NSMUI/README.md

 QUICK TEXTURE CREATION AND SELECTION
 ---
 1ST.
 BRUSH HASN'T A TEXTURE
 Click at '5'.
-Now an empty texture is available and It will change to:
+Now an empty texture is available and It will change to (next image)

 ![alt text](https://github.com/jfranmatheu/just_images/blob/master/NewSMUI_1.png?raw=true "Texture Section 1")

 2ND.
 SO THERE'S A TEXTURE AVAILABLE BUT IT HASN'T AN IMAGE!
 Click at '7' and select an image.
-It will change to:
+It will change to (next image)

 ![alt text](https://github.com/jfranmatheu/just_images/blob/master/NewSMUI_2.png?raw=true "Texture Section 2")